-Activated charcoal has been created solely for medicinal use.
+Activated charcoal has been created solely for human use.
 It’s important to realise that activated charcoal is not the same as charcoal used in your barbecue!
 Barbecue charcoal is loaded with toxins and chemicals, and should never be consumed.
 Activated charcoal is a manufactured product - you cannot find it naturally in foods.

 How does it work?

 Activated charcoal is very micro-porous, it is produced to have a very fine particle size.
 Just 1000mg (1g) has a surface area anywhere between 500m2 and 1000m2.
 The small pores increase the surface area available for adsorption (this is different from absorption).

 - Adsorption is a process in which atoms and molecules attach themselves onto a solid or liquid surface.
 In other words, the toxic substance attaches to the surface of the charcoal.